Overall purpose of the position:

 - Establish a positive student-centred learning environment which maximizes learning opportunities for all learners;

-- Provide engaging, relevant and authentic learning experiences
+- Provide engaging, relevant and authentic language learning experiences;

-- Effectively assess & document students’ learning growth aligned to Learning@ISP, ISP standards and proficiency criteria;
+- Effectively assess & document students’ learning growth according to ISP Modern Language Standards and the CEFR linguistic proficiency criteria;

 - Actively participate in and lead professional development opportunities and collaborative meetings.

 - Be an active partner in building and sustaining trusting & constructive relationships with other colleagues.